Apply now

 ✔ On Saturday excursions, it’s important that you are always with at least one other student.
 If you want to explore, you will need to contact the activity leader every 2 hours to tell them you’re OK.
 You will also need to give the activity leader your mobile phone number in case they need to contact you.

 ✔ If you plan to visit another town/city and stay overnight, you need to tell one of our Safeguarding Leads, who will then email your parents.
-Your parents must then reply to the BEET email and confirm the dates that they agree you will be away, and the address where you will be staying.
+Your parents must then reply to the Beet email and confirm the dates that they agree you will be away, and the address where you will be staying.
 If you’re just visiting for the day, it’s a good idea to let us know anyway, so we can check your travel arrangements are OK and help you.

 ✔ You must agree to respect the School Rules.